pen-lang/pen/doc/src/references/language/syntax.md

 #### Arithmetic

-Arithmetic operators add, subtract, multiply or divide a number with another one.
+Arithmetic operators add, subtract, multiply, or divide a number with another.

 ```pen
 1 + 1